April 10, 2022

 *

-This Kino Slang presentation of films online is a continuation of what began in 2020 with the world premiere of LA FRANCE CONTRE LES ROBOTS (Straub, 2020) and a Godard/Buñuel program of "What's Wrong with the World?"
+This Kino Slang presentation of films online is a continuation of what began during lockdown and quarantine in 2020 with the world premiere of LA FRANCE CONTRE LES ROBOTS (Straub, 2020) followed by a Godard/Buñuel program of the short "What's Wrong with the World?"
 (1996) and IT'S CALLED THE DAWN (1955).

 The time in between has been a difficult one, including the loss of our venue for physical cinema screenings, the Echo Park Film Center in Los Angeles, where from 2017-2020 we projected double-bills and shorts programs of Maurice Tourneur, Jean-Luc Godard, Boris Barnet, Jerry Lewis, Alfred Hitchcock, Edgar G. Ulmer, Pedro Costa, Jacques Tourneur, Aleksandr Dovzhenko, Charlie Chaplin, Jean Renoir, Luis Buñuel, João César Monteiro, Esfir Shub, Joris Ivens, Pier Paolo Pasolini, Carl Dreyer, and Yasujiro Ozu.